 That said, the captions seen most often (and consequently most synonymous with the tournament) are these ones featuring a tall yellow fixed-width font.
 These captions showed the time elapsed, current score and player names and numbers.

-Before the next European Championships got underway in West Germany, a global audience had witnessed the colourful and captivating captions seen during the 1986.
+Before the next European Championships got underway in West Germany, a global audience had witnessed the colourful and captivating captions seen during the 1986 World Cup.
 National flags, 3D plinths upon which names were displayed and colourful kit diagrams had set a very high bar for the German broadcasters ARD and ZDF to beat two years later.

 As it turned out, they did a comparable job repeating many of those eye-catching techniques.
 As in Mexico 86, we saw team line-ups before the match using a video window showing the players' faces, plus we had a nice bold font clearly displaying all the important information during the games complete with flags and symbols.